-- Recommended Exam: Mental Status, Extremity, Neuro - Peripheral neurovascular status is important - In amputations, time is critical.
-Transport and notify medical control immediately, so that the appropriate destination can be determined. - Hip dislocations and knee and elbow fracture / dislocations have a high incidence of vascular compromise. - Urgently transport any injury with vascular compromise. - Blood loss may be concealed or not apparent with extremity injuries. - Lacerations must be evaluated for repair within 6 hours from the time of injury. - Multiple casualty incident: Tourniquet Procedure may be considered first instead of direct pressure.
+- Recommended Exam: Mental Status, Extremity, Neuro, Perfusion - Peripheral neurovascular status is important to assess and document, as well as time of assessment. - In amputations, time is critical.
+Transport and notify medical control immediately, so that the appropriate destination can be determined. - Hip dislocations as well as knee and elbow fracture/ dislocations have a high incidence of vascular compromise. - Urgently transport any injury with neurological or vascular compromise. - Blood loss may be concealed or not apparent with extremity injuries. - Lacerations optimally should be evaluated for repair within 6 hours from the time of injury. - Multiple casualty incident: Tourniquet Procedure may be considered first instead of direct pressure.